almata/Gentext/README.md

 # Gentext

 I took a class on Computational Genomics this semester (part of a Master's in Bioinformatics and Biostatistics I'm currently studying).
 At some point we learnt how to add custom tracks in a genome browser like [UCSC's](http://genome.cse.ucsc.edu/cgi-bin/hgGateway) using BED, WIG and GFF formats.
-And I thought it could be fun to _draw_ some ASCII text in the browser as if we were just drawing some genes (with their exons and introns).
+And I thought it could be fun to _draw_ some ASCII text in the browser as if we were just annotating some genes (with their exons and introns).

 So I created this silly Python 3.6 script to convert a text into custom annotation tracks using BED format: